lauvshree/ASLADigitechLearningMaterial/Mongo CLI.md

 The array is indicated in the above command with square brackets; each unit of data is within curly brackets, {*data here*} and comma separated from each other.
 The output will indicate that there was a bulk insert attempted and will also tell the user how many units of data were added.

 Now when you do a *db.pokemon.find()* you should see all the three pokemons listed.
+You can also make other keys unique or combination of keys by creating index.
+It is not within the scope of this document.
+You can refer to [https://docs.mongodb.com/master/crud/]

 #### Task